Table of Contents

 - Advertising and Analytics

-This is the default option and is the way you’ve been using the Facebook pixel.
-Choose this option to continue using advertising features such as audiences, conversions, targeting and optimisation as well as Facebook Analytics data.
+This is the default option and is the way you’ve been using the Facebook Pixel.
+Choose this option to continue using advertising features such as audiences, conversions, targeting, and optimization, as well as Facebook Analytics data.
 Please note that pixels associated with an ad account must use the Advertising and Analytics option.

 - Analytics only